Ascending Passage .com HOME PAGE.

 The Ramesseum

-Rameses built more temples to the gods than any other king of ancient Egypt.
+Ramesses II (Rameses, Ramses) built more temples than any other pharaoh of ancient Egypt.
 Each temple he endowed with giant statues of himself, lest anyone forget the source.
-Here in the desert west of Thebes, a few miles from his tomb, he built a temple intended only for the eternal worship of himself, for Pharaoh is a god and after his death he joins the stars in the sky.
+Here in the desert west of Thebes, a few miles from his tomb, he built a temple intended only for the eternal worship of his memory, for Pharaoh is a god and after his death he joins the stars in the sky.
+Or so they said.

 The Ramesseum, from the West